g33zy/311_wk3_day1_db_select/README.md

 ## Query Responses

 1.
-  * How many rows were returned:
+  * How many rows were returned: 7
-  * First name of the first user:
+  * First name of the first user: Mitsue Tollner

 2.
-  * How many rows were returned:
+  * How many rows were returned: 2
-  * What states do they live in:
+  * What states do they live in: MD, TX

 3.
-  * How many rows were returned:
+  * How many rows were returned: 6
-  * What's the last email on the list:
+  * What's the last email on the list: nichelle_meteer@meteer.com

+-- question 1
+SELECT * FROM admin.users WHERE city='chicago';
+-- question 2
+SELECT state FROM USERS WHERE first_name='Glory';
+-- question 3
+SELECT * FROM USERS WHERE PHONE1 LIKE '773%';

 ## Summary

 Think about how this data is laid out.
 Feel free to look in the `initialize.sql` file to see the raw data.

 * Do you think it would be easier or harder to search through this data manually or using SQL?
+SQL will be easier to find data
 * What about when the dataset gets larger?
+Especially